riacataquian/chat-server/README.md

 # Chat Server

-Chat is a TCP server that allow (netcat "nc") clients to communicate to each other.
+Chat is a TCP server that allows (netcat "`nc`") clients to communicate to each other.

 Run this on your terminal:
 ```